PrincewillIroka/login-with-github/README.md

 ## Login with Github

-An app that implements "Login with GitHub" functionality in a React App
+An app that implements "Login with GitHub" functionality in React

 ![Login Screen](https://imgur.com/wW6k2HF.png)